 In this phase, the purpose of the simulation chain is to support the development and verification of detailed L1 and L2 algorithms, the Ground Segment and its processing components, as well as the satellite (instrument and payload) itself at Prime and ESA side.
-It has to adapt flexibly to frequent algorithm evolution ensuring ready data generation and quick implementation turnaround.
+It must adapt flexibly to frequent algorithm evolution ensuring ready data generation and quick implementation turnaround.
 The simulation chain can initially be based on reuse of the End-to-End simulator of phase 0/A(/B1).

 The major deliverables needed by the Ground Segment in this phase are:

-- a) the actual software toolchain, - b) the algorithm and product specification (ATBD, DPM, IODS) - c) the set of auxiliary data files (e.g. instrument characterisation parameters) - d) the Test Data Set for verification and validation.
+- a) The actual E2ES software toolchain; - b) the algorithm and product specification (ATBD, DPM, IODS); - c) the set of auxiliary data files (e.g. instrument characterisation parameters, DEMs); - d) the Test Data Set for verification and validation.

-The L1 activities are performed under the responsibility of the EOP-P Project while the L2 are under the responsibility of EOP-S in cooperation with EOP-P for the SW engineering aspects.
+The L1 activities are performed under the responsibility of the EOP-P Project while the L2 are under the responsibility of EOP-S ideally in cooperation with EOP-P for the SW engineering aspects.

-In this Phase it is important to maintain aligned and compatible the L1 and L2 elements since they are defined by different entities (see section 4.2.12 on the organisational aspects)
+In this Phase it is important to maintain aligned and compatible both the L1 and L2 elements since they are defined by different entities (see section 4.2.12 on the organisational aspects) and must eventually be integrated.